pingyang1117/PRBNet_PyTorch/obb/README.md

 # Acknowledgements

 Most of the codes are modified based on other amazing open-sourced repos.
-We would like to given special credits to the below authors:
+We would like to give special credits to the below authors:

 * [WongKinYiu/yolov7](https://github.com/WongKinYiu/yolov7)
 * [hukaixuan19970627/yolov5_obb](https://github.com/hukaixuan19970627/yolov5_obb)